Fulldome Planetarium Experiences Inspired by Pink Floyd

 Let us transport you to an incredible, immersive Pink Floyd nirvana for a feature length experience that is out of this world!
 You'll get a sneak peek of what the Planetarium can do with an expert astronomer taking you out into space, before you sit back, relax and enjoy the music of a Pink Floyd album, accompanied by our sometimes dizzying, but always engaging graphics, inspired by the music of this internationally acclaimed progressive psychedelic rock band.

-Whether it's a performance of 'The Dark Side of the Moon', 'The Wall', or 'Wish You Were Here': you'll find these immersive experiences inspired by the music of Pink Floyd are a superb flashback to a golden era of British rock music that's not to be missed by fans old and new.
+Whether it's a performance of 'The Dark Side of the Moon' or 'The Wall': you'll find these immersive experiences inspired by the music of Pink Floyd are a superb flashback to a golden era of British rock music that's not to be missed by fans old and new.

 |Experience||Date and Times||Booking|

 |The Dark Side of The Moon: The Fulldome Experience||

 |The Dark Side of The Moon: The Fulldome Experience - Matinee||

 |The Wall: The Fulldome Experience||